 Auto, Vessel, Aircraft Ownership

 MA criminal background checks are provided through the CORI system and fingerprint records.
 The CORI system uses court documents, and the fingerprints records use police reports.
 The state offers comprehensive criminal histories except for juvenile and sealed records to protect the individual’s privacy.

-The state is not a point of contact for gun dealers, and they have no law requiring a background check before the sale or transfer of guns in the state.
+The state is not a point of contact for gun dealers, and they have no law requiring a background report before the sale or transfer of guns in the state.
 Therefore all licensed gun dealers must contact the FBI and use NICS for the federal background check before selling firearms to anyone.
 Buyers must also obtain a license permit from the state before purchasing.
 When selling privately, you must use an online system to verify the buyer’s identity, and you cannot sell more than four guns per year.
 Massachusetts 193,427 background checks were performed for gun purchases or permits.